libis/collectiveaccess_tools/imagelinker/README.md

-A tool to add, delete and update images to Collective Access Records.
+A tool to add, delete and update images to Collective Access records and remove duplicate images.